red/red/README.md

         $ red -c hello.red
         $ ./hello

+7. Want to generate a compiled executable from that program with no dependencies?

+        $ red -r hello.red
+        $ ./hello

-7. Want to cross-compile to another supported platform?
+8. Want to cross-compile to another supported platform?

         $ red -t Windows hello.red
         $ red -t Darwin hello.red